GINQO/Master-Item-Manager/README.md

 # GINQO MasterItemManager
-Our intention was to create an application that would help with efficiency with development, specifically around Master Items.
+Our intention was to create an application that would help with efficiency with development, especially around Master Items.
 Since Master Items are frequently reused across applications, we felt a governed approach would fit best.
 Using our template file, Master Items can be saved for later creation.
 Master Items can be selected using a Qlik table then updated or deleted using this application.
 Finally, by default, the MasterItemManager won't affect your manually created Master Items unless specifically requested, making it a safe tool to use with in conjunction with previously defined apps.

 ![](demo.gif)